An improved aerodynamic model for quasi-steady simulations of animal flight at moderate Reynolds numbers: Materials and methods

 All experiments were conducted in a closed-return water channel with a test section of 0.8 m in width and 0.6 m in depth.
-Fig \ref{fig1}A illustrates a flat plate, with chord, $c$ = 0.076 m, span, $h$ = 0.456 m and thickness, $\delta$ = 8 mm, rigidly affixed to the 6-axis force transducer (Delta IP65, ATI Industrial Automation), in a uniform free-stream with velocity, $U$, and density, $\rho_f$.
+Fig.~\ref{fig1}A illustrates a flat plate, with chord, $c$ = 0.076 m, span, $h$ = 0.456 m and thickness, $\delta$ = 8 mm, rigidly affixed to the 6-axis force transducer (Delta IP65, ATI Industrial Automation), in a uniform free-stream with velocity, $U$, and density, $\rho_f$.
 The free-stream velocity was monitored in real time using an acoustic doppler velocimeter (Vectrino, Nortek AS).
-The force transducer measures the normal, $F_N$, and tangential, $F_T$, forces, as well as the pitching moment, $M$, about the rotational axis located at the mid-chord point; these forces are related to lift, $L$, and drag, $D$, through the geometry shown in Fig \ref{fig1}B, i.e. $L = F_N\cos(\alpha)-F_T\sin(\alpha)$ and $D = F_N\sin(\alpha)+F_T\cos(\alpha)$, where $\alpha$ denotes the geometric angle of attack.
+The force transducer measures the normal, $F_N$, and tangential, $F_T$, forces, as well as the pitching moment, $M$, about the rotational axis located at the mid-chord point.
+These forces are related to lift, $L$, and drag, $D$, forces through the geometry shown in Fig.~\ref{fig1}B,

+where $\alpha$ denotes the geometric angle of attack.
 The angle of attack is modulated by sending an open-loop command to the rotary stepper motor (Nema23 D600, Applied Motion Products) and the corresponding value is measured via an optical encoder (E3 optical encoder, US Digital).
+More details about the experimental setup can be found in our previous work \citep{su2019confinement,su2019resonant,su2019energy}.
 In this study, the Reynolds number, based on the chord length, is defined as $Re=Uc/\nu$, where $\nu$ denotes the kinematic viscosity of the fluid.
 Given that the chord length represents less than 10\% of the test section width, the blockage and side-wall boundary layer effects were deemed minor.
 Due to the use of a large aspect ratio ($AR=6$) rectangular plate, the flow associated with the present study is expected to be largely two-dimensional, and the validity of this assumption will be justified in the subsequent section.